jobrouter/typo3-data/Documentation/developer.rst

    Transferring data sets

 As you can see from the diagram, you can prepare multiple data sets.
-The different data sets can be transmitted to different JobRouter installations – depending on the configuration of the table link in the :ref:`Data module <usage-module>`.
+The different data sets can be transmitted to different JobRouter® installations – depending on the configuration of the table link in the :ref:`Data module <usage-module>`.